JamesSkemp/words/content/post/itunes-playlists-to-xml-version-04b-released.md

 +++
-title = "iTunes Playlists to Xml - version 0.4b released" summary = "iTunes Playlists to Xml, which creates an Xml file based upon iTunes playlists, has been updated to version 0.4b." draft = false comments = false date = "2009-03-02T23:11:00-06:00"
+title = "iTunes Playlists to Xml - version 0.4b released" description = "iTunes Playlists to Xml, which creates an Xml file based upon iTunes playlists, has been updated to version 0.4b." draft = false comments = false date = "2009-03-02T23:11:00-06:00"